 There are different brands and types of media filters out there, but the one we like most is the Honeywell F100 Air Cleaner.
 Typically, we’ll install a new HVAC system with the 1″ filter that it’s made to accommodate.
 Then, when you want better filtration for whatever reason, we’ll help you upgrade to the F100.
 It’s great because of:

 - More surface area: High-MERV 1″ filters simply don’t have enough surface area to provide good filtration performance and airflow performance at the same time.
 The F100 is more than 1″ thick.
 It’s got enough surface area to prevent significant static pressure increases while also filtering bacteria and allergens as small as 0.3 microns.

 - Easy maintenance: Just open a door on the side of the filter box, pull out the old filter, and put in the new one.
 Done.
 And you only have to do it once per year – twice if you run your HVAC system a lot.

 - Upgrade options: The F100 filter has a MERV value of 11.
 If you want a higher MERV value, you can upgrade to the F200 (MERV 13) or F300 (MERV 14) and use the same filter housing.

-- Better filter housing: Unlike the bad design of many 1” filter setups, the Honeywell system seals the filter in.
-All of the air gets filtered – it’s virtually impossible for air to go around the filter itself.
+- Better filter housing: Unlike the bad design of many 1″ filter setups, the Honeywell system seals the filter in.
+All of the air gets filtered – air can’t go around the filter itself.